 Patients in the experimental group underwent ESD.
 First, the superficial lesions were stained with 0.4% Indigo Rouge after general anesthesia to help identify the circumferential range.
 Second, resection area was identified through argon electrocoagulation marking at 0.5 cm surrounding the lesion with a 0.2 cm margin between markers[9].
 Third, mixed solutions which mainly composed of adrenaline, glycerol, glucose and normal saline were multi-point injected outside electrocoagulation marking points to lift the lesion.
-Fourth, cut through the lesions to the submucosal ﬁbers around the outside of electrocoagulation marking points and mixed solutions were injected to the submucosa so that the lesions c be complete resected.
-Electrocautery was used in case bleeding point formed.
+Fourth, a Hook knife was used to cut through the lesions to the submucosal ﬁbers around the outside of the electrocoagulation marking points and mixed solutions were injected into the submucosa so that the lesions could be completely resected.
+Electrocautery was used in case bleeding points formed.
 A negative pressure suction device was used to create clear vision.
 During the operation, the hemostatic agent sucralfate gel was sprayed on the wound surface if necessary.
 The removed tissues were sent to the Department of Pathology for detailed examination.
 The patients received symptomatic treatment after the procedure.
-The type of anesthesia and electrocoagulation marking applied in control group was comparable to those of the experimental group.
-Small lesions were removed by ligation-assisted (banding) EMR techniques and cap-assisted endoscopic resection was applied for the bigger lesions.
-To be specific, a transparent cap was attache to the distal end of the endoscope and in the meantime a high-frequency snare was inserted into the cap.
+The type of anesthesia and electrocoagulation marking applied in the control group was comparable to those of the experimental group.
+Small lesions were removed by ligation-assisted (banding).
+EMR techniques and cap-assisted endoscopic resection was applied for the bigger lesions.
+To be specific, a transparent cap was attached to the distal end of the endoscope and in the meantime a high-frequency snare was inserted into the cap.
 Then, a negative pressure suction device was used to suck the lesional mucosa to the cap.
 When the lesional mucosa is fully retracted through the transparent cap, the band-ligation device was tightened up to remove the lesion.
 The way for lesion management is comparable to that of the experimental group.

 Outcome measures

 Basic information during the operation, and short- and long-term recovery and the function of gastric mucosa after the operation were compared between the two groups[10-13].
 First, intraoperative basic information included lesion resection, intraoperative bleeding and the operation time.
 Lesion resection had two measures of en bloc resection and curative resection.
 The former was performed to remove the lesion as a whole and the latter was performed to prevent lymphatic metastasis.
 Second, postoperative short-term recovery involved length of hospital stay and incidence of surgical complications which included fever, bleeding, perforation, etc. Overall incidence of postoperative complications was the composite of these complications.
 Third, the assessment of long-term recovery refers to 1-year recurrence rate and 1- and 3-year survival rate.
-Fourth, the level of serum pepsinogen (PG) I and PG II and PG I/II ratio were compared between the two groups before the operation and discharge respectively.
+Fourth, the level of serum pepsinogen (PG) I and PG II and PG I/II ratio were compared between the two groups before the operation and discharge, respectively.

 Statistical analysis

 SPSS statistics 22.0 was used to process the data.
 Measurement data was presented as mean ± SD and t test was used when comparing the differences between the two groups.
 Count data was presented as n (%) and Pearson’s χ2 test was used when comparing the differences between the two groups.
-P < 0.05 represented there was a significant difference.
+A P < 0.05 represented that there was a significant difference.

 RESULTS